shajra/nix-project/doc/project-developing.md

 ## Overlays<a id="sec-4-4"></a>

-The scaffolded project provides a perspective on how to structure the Nix expressions to build your flake.
-Nixpkgs is a giant tree of mostly packages.
+The scaffolded project provides a perspective on structuring the Nix expressions to build your flake.
+Nixpkgs is a giant tree that is mainly made of packages.
 Instances of Nixpkgs can be extended with special functions called *overlays*.

 An overlay has the following form: